 If the function is activated, during an external call you will hear a call waiting tone to signal that another external caller is trying to get through.
 If you have CLIP, the number of the waiting caller or the corresponding directory entry is shown in the display.
 The caller will hear the ringing tone.

-When call waiting is deactivated, the caller will hear the busy tone if you are already making a call, you are the only party assigned to this connection and this connection is not assigned to an answering machine.
+When call waiting is deactivated, the caller will hear the busy tone if you are already making a call

 Activating/deactivating call waiting